Nukesor/pueue/README.md

 There are three different ways to install Pueue.

-1. Use an Arch Linux AUR package manager e.g. Yay: `yaourt -S pueue` .
-This will deploy the service file automatically.
+1. Use an Arch Linux AUR package manager e.g. yay: `yay -S pueue` .
+This will deploy the service file and completions automatically.
-2. Install by using cargo: `pip install pueue`.
+2. Install by using cargo: `cargo install pueue`.
-3. Clone the repository and execute `python setup.py install`.
+3. Clone the repository and execute `cargo install --path .`.

 ## How to use it: